OxBryte/goopenly/README.md

 **Built with ❤️ for the payment community**

-_StableStack - Where traditional payments meet crypto_
+_Openly - Where traditional payments meet crypto_

 **Version 2.0** - Optimized, Responsive, Production-Ready